hectoregm/my-portfolio/README.md

 # Hector's portfolio

 This portfolio uses AWS and ReactJS.

+## Technologies used

+Git
+SSH